The Northern Michigan Real Estate Market

 July is the height of our inventory accumulation cycle with most if not all of the well-priced properties selling to a more confident buyer base.

-With the stock market indices setting all-time record highs, investors have been reluctant to redeploy capital but this will probably change as returns slow down and profit taking occurs due to trading range consolidation.
+With the stock market indices setting record highs, investors have been reluctant to redeploy capital but this will probably change as returns slow down and profit-taking occurs due to trading range consolidation.
 Momentum driven exuberance is bound to fade if top-line performance continues to stagnate, paving the way for alternative asset class investments.